VinayKumarVangala/DS_EDA/README.md

 ##  Solution Overview

-We created a synthetic dataset of 500 individuals with the following variables:
+Created a synthetic dataset of 500 individuals with the following variables:

 - `Age` (continuous)
 - `Gender` (categorical)